Using ADFS with LogMeIn Central

 Verify domain ownership by DNS record

-Tip: If you do not have a LogMeIn Account Manager, you can contact support.
+Tip: If you do not have an Account Manager, you can get in touch with customer support by selecting Contact Support in this article.

 - Create a TXT for your domain's DNS entry with the value logmein-domain-confirmation.